BonSavage/RearGuard/README.md

 # RearGuard
-Universal Common Lisp theorem prover
+Rewrite of my RearGuard theorem prover on top of Modus